Integrity and Ethics Office Roles

 The Ethics Advisor provides advice and guidance to members of Council on matters of conduct that create a legal risk for a Council member, a risk to a Council member’s public reputation, or a risk to City Council.
 The Ethics Advisor provides advice to members of Council individually, but also advises on general questions of conduct relevant for all members of Council.
 The Ethics Advisor will not provide an opinion on the appropriateness of a Council member’s conduct unless asked to do so by that Council member, but can provide advice to all members of Council where it appears to her to be appropriate or useful to do so.
 The Ethics Advisor may assist in the resolution of complaints about Council member conduct referred by the Integrity Commissioner after assessment.

 Complaints about Council members conduct will be received and reviewed by the Integrity Commissioner who, in the Integrity Commissioner’s sole discretion, will decide how or whether such complaints should be addressed.
 Options for the Integrity Commissioner on receiving a complaint about Council member conduct will include dismissing the complaint, further investigation of the complaint, adjudicating the complaint or referring the complaint to the Ethics Advisor for resolution.
 If the Integrity Commissioner finds a that there has been misconduct, a report will be provided to Council.
 The report will summarize the findings and make recommendations to Council on the appropriate consequence or sanction for improper conduct by a Council member.
 The Integrity Commissioner will not consider complaints about City Administration, the City Auditor or about election conduct.

-Dr. Emily Laidlaw, JD, PhD – Ethics Advisor
+Emily Laidlaw, BA, JD, LLM, PhD – Ethics Advisor